cszach/linux-cli-guide/book/chapter03.md

 In the prior chapter, you've learned several commands for file operations.
-In this chapter, you will be learning even more useful things, such as links, patch files, and how to find files.
+In this chapter, you will be learning even more useful things, such as links, patch files, file compression, and how to find files.

 Table of Content
 ----------------